Enferlain/ComfyUI-A1111-cond/README.md

 The node's `INPUT_TYPES` exposes only `clip`, `text`, `normalization`, and `debug`.
 Step-based syntax and timing are managed as follows:

 1. **Auto-detection**: The node automatically detects the total step count from the connected sampler/scheduler downstream.
-2. **Step-based syntax**: Syntax like `[thing:10]` (using integers) requires a connected sampler.
-If no sampler is found in the graph downstream, the node will raise a clear error.
+2. **Step-based syntax**: Syntax like `[thing:10]` (using integers) is relative to the detected count.
+The node scales these points automatically if the sampler step count changes during sampling to ensure consistent timing.
-3. **Percentage-based syntax**: Syntax like `[thing:0.5]` (using decimals) works without any special requirements and scales to the sampler's step count automatically.
+3. **Percentage-based syntax**: Syntax like `[thing:0.5]` (using decimals) is the recommended way to ensure your prompt behaves identically across different step counts.
-4. **Recommended**: Use percentage syntax for better flexibility across different step counts.

 ### Known Limitations

 1. **Alternation is positive-only**: Only the main node supports alternation.
 The negative node will use the first step's prompt if scheduling syntax is present.

-2. **Step-based syntax requires matching steps**: If you write `[thing:10]` with `steps=20` but your sampler uses 30 steps, the transition will happen at step 10 (not scaled).
-Use percentage syntax for automatic scaling.
+2. **Automatic Scaling**: Unlike A1111 (where steps are manual), this node provides **automatic scaling**.
+If you write `[thing:10]` for a 20-step run but later change it to 30 steps, the node will automatically move the transition to step 15 to preserve the 50% relative timing.
+Use percentage syntax `[thing:0.5]` for the most explicit control.

 3. **Visual parity**: While the **prompt schedule** matches A1111 exactly (the same prompt text at each step), the **visual effect** may differ due to architectural differences:
    - A1111 applies conditioning at the CFGDenoiser level (before model call)